Heracles and his Labours

 The lion’s skin was impervious to his arrows and fireproof.
 Herakles managed with the divine power of his hands to suffocate it and only with the animal’s teeth was he able to remove its skin.

 From then on Herakles wore the lion’s skin as impenetrable armor.
-When Eurystheus saw Hercules with the lioness, he hid in fear in a jar, thinking that the lion was alive and would eat him.
+When Eurystheus saw Heracles with the lioness, he hid in fear in a jar, thinking that the lion was alive and would eat him.

 As soon as he got over his terror he decided to assign even more difficult tasks to Herakles.